ryynosaur/mysite-forestry/_posts/2019-08-01-Creating A Moddable Godot Game.md

 - Godot

 ---
-* Setting up the level project
-* setting up the loader project

 Hello friends!
 In this tutorial I will be going over the approach I used to implement mods into a Godot game I am creating.
 I have the demo project up [here](https://github.com/ryynosaur/GodotModExample) if you want to jump right into the code.
 I'm using the Mono version of Godot, but this code easily be reworked into GDScript with a bit of translating!
 If you have any questions or suggestions reach out to me on [twitter](https://twitter.com/ryynosaur) or [where ever is easiest for you.](https://ryanforrester.ca/contact)

 I recently started a project in Godot and one of the first requirements for it was I wanted to be able to add mod support.
 I was surprised to see that there wasn't a whole lot of resources around modding in the community, except for [a very brief summary in the Godot docs](https://docs.godotengine.org/en/3.1/getting_started/workflow/export/exporting_pcks.html) about how it could be achieved.